 This analysis covers standard economic impact measures, including Gross Value Added (GVA), and economic Return on Investment (ROI), as well as effects of incentivized activity on the film and television production supply chain, the geographic impact of in-state production spending, and effects on tourism.
 Sources of data cover registration forms, film statistics forms, application forms to the New Mexico Taxation and Revenue Department, data on the disbursement of the tax credit, as well as consultations with productions, legislators, vendors, and other stakeholders.
-This study considers data from FY20, FY21 as well as FY22.
+This study considers data from FY20 through FY23.

 In recent years, there has been a deluge of film and television production on a global basis.
 This is driven by voracious demand for all types of content from consumer and investors alike - which include newer entrants, as well as established broadcasters and studios.
-Governments and legislators in jurisdictions of all sizes have increasingly recognized and valued the considerable economic and other benefits delivered by this global growth sector, especially as they look to diversify their economies and recover from the economic effects of the COVID-19 pandemic.
+Governments and legislators in jurisdictions of all sizes have increasingly recognized and valued the considerable economic and other benefits delivered by this global growth sector, especially as they look to diversify and grow their economies.

 Against this backdrop, New Mexico Governor Michelle Lujan-Grisham and New Mexico legislators have highlighted film and television production as a key industry sector to grow and diversify the state economy, with particular interest in the added value and economic impact of the New Mexico Film Production Tax Credit.
-The details of the tax credit are summarized in the table below.
+The details of the tax credit are summarized in the table below, which were revised during the 2023 legislative session.